-The best, safest and most used route is via Padang Besar in Perlis, in the north-west of Malaysia.
+The best, safest and most frequently used route is via Padang Besar in Perlis, in the north-west of Malaysia.

-The least travelled is from the north-east of the country, via Rantau Panjang in Kelantan and Sungai Kolok in Narathiwat Province, Thailand.
+The least travelled route is from the north-east of the country, via Rantau Panjang in Kelantan and Sungai Kolok in Narathiwat Province, Thailand.

 If you want to know if it is safe to travel by train from Malaysia to Thailand - see the bottom of the page.

 This safe route from Malaysia to Thailand is also the easiest way to travel by train.

 The first step of your journey is to take either a long distance ETS train to Padang Besar Railway Station (located just inside Malaysia, with immigration / passport control) or a KTM Komuter train for shorter distances.

 To get to Padang Besar from places like KL Sentral Kuala Lumpur and Ipoh take an ETS.

 To get to Padang Besar from Butterworth, Penang, Langkawi, Arau, Alor Setar, and Sungai Petani, you can take the cheap, regular KTM Komuter trains.